Top managers were finding new places to put money to work and adding to existing high-conviction ideas in the first quarter.

 These top investment managers put new money to work in several wide-moat names, including United Technologies.

 Our Ultimate Stock-Pickers Index continues to beat the market even as relatively few of our top managers are outperforming the S&P 500.

 Top managers continue to find opportunities for some new-money purchases, while taking full advantage of a rising stock market to book gains in shares trading above their fair value estimates.

 Plus lots of other stocks currently mispriced by the market.

-Top managers continue to focus on higher-quality dividend-paying stocks in a market that has become more volatile of late.
+These top managers continue to focus on higher-quality dividend-paying stocks in a market that has become more volatile of late.

 We bring Berkshire to you with our on-the-spot meeting coverage.